 Figure 9 shows the Motor (non-MIB) PPO propensity and the standardised Motor (non-MIB) PPO propensity, by settlement year, against the average claimant age at accident in each of the settlement years.
 The PPO propensity appears to be roughly inversely correlated with the average age of claimant.
-The step up in average age seen in average claimant age at accident in 2017 is likely to be driven by the change in Ogden discount rate.
-The decreasing average claimant age between 2017 and 2019 may be due to the larger claims, associated with younger claimants, that had been waiting for a more stable Ogden discount rate, have begun to settle.
+The step up in average claimant age at accident in 2017 is likely to be driven by the change in Ogden discount rate.
+The decreasing average claimant age between 2017 and 2019 may be due to the larger claims, associated with younger claimants, that had been waiting for a more stable Ogden discount rate, beginning to settle.